IO Browser

 Tags

 Tags represent areas of memory in the PLC.
 Tags usually have an associated name, area and data type.
+Most PLCs and protocols support at least three areas:

 - Inputs: The tag is an input to the PLC, which the PLC program can read.